-We consider that there is significant merit in safeguarding additional land in Rashierieve Foveran as a future strategic reserve for employment uses.
-We therefore request the inclusion of a further area of land to the west of proposed site SR1; the land in question was included in bid FR109 and MIR submission 1020 and extends to approximately 5 hectares abutting the western boundary of SR1 with possible access available from the unnamed road to the south of the site, which is not adopted and, whilst temporarily required by Aberdeenshire Council to facilitate the AWPRC construction works, is due to revert back to the control of Mr Ross imminently.
+However we acknowledge the important role of Rashierieve Foveran in meeting the strategic employment allowances included within the Proposed LDP and we therefore request the allocation of a further area of land to the west of proposed site OP1; the land in question was included in bid FR109 and MIR submission 1020 and extends to approximately 4 hectares abutting the western boundary of OP1 with possible access available from the unnamed road to the north of the site, which is not adopted and, whilst temporarily required by Aberdeenshire Council to facilitate the AWPRC construction works, is due to revert back to the control of Mr Ross imminently.

-As set out previously, the land at Rashierieve Foveran was severed from the main agricultural unit upon delivery of the AWPR; although it is currently classified as Class 3.1 in the Hutton Institute (formerly Macaulay Land Institute) Land Capability for Agriculture online mapping (see Appendix 4), and therefore technically considered to be Prime Agricultural Land in planning terms, in reality this land is no longer practical to farm nor capable of producing the same range or quality of produce as before the construction of the AWPR with a reduction of approximately one third of pre-AWPR crop yields.
-Notwithstanding, the area of land is relatively small in the wider context and would not constitute a significant loss of prime agricultural land.
+As set out previously, the land to the west of OP1 was severed from the main agricultural unit upon delivery of the AWPR; although it is currently partially classified as Class 3.1 in the Hutton Institute (formerly Macaulay Land Institute) Land Capability for Agriculture online mapping (see Appendix 6), and therefore technically considered in part to be Prime Agricultural Land in planning terms, in reality this land is no longer practical to farm nor capable of producing the same range or quality of produce as before the construction of the AWPR with a reduction of approximately one third of pre-AWPR crop yields.
+Notwithstanding, the area of land is small and would not constitute a significant loss of prime agricultural land.